lengau/sshed/PROTOCOL.md

 encapsulated with double quote characters (").
 Newlines are not allowed in the header contents, and neither newlines nor colons are allowed in header names.

-The last header should be immediately followed by two newline characters, which signify the start of the data.
+The last header should be immediately followed by two newline ('\n') characters, which signify the start of the data.
 The receiving end MUST have a way to determine the end of the data.
 In most cases, this is provided by a 'Size' header that provides the size in bytes.
-However, it's possible that some future packets may use different methods, such as a string end (\0) charater.

 ## Protocol versions
 Hopefully once the version 1 protocol has been finalised there won't need to